rustfoundation/foundation.rust-lang.org/news/announcing-rust-global-2025-london.md

 We have just 100 tickets ($20) available for Rust Global 2025: London – click [here](https://www.eventbrite.com/e/rust-global-2025-london-tickets-1106701787839) to claim a spot while you can!

 Rust Global is a new series of events from the Rust Foundation centered around discussing the use of the Rust programming language in global leadership and government settings.
-We held our most recent edition of Rust Global in Montreal, Canada alongside RustConf 2025.
-Rust Global where we welcomed 200 people.
+We held our most recent edition of Rust Global in Montreal, Canada alongside RustConf 2025, where we welcomed 200 people.

-To get a sense of the content to expect at Rust Global, you can watch recordings of our talks from the most recent Rust Global in Montreal here: [https://www.youtube.com/watch?v=1jGOoinjde4&list=PL2b0df3jKKiTUGpC0NPErQQbimjSMeDp6](https://www.youtube.com/watch?v=1jGOoinjde4&amp;list=PL2b0df3jKKiTUGpC0NPErQQbimjSMeDp6)
+To preview the type of content featured at Rust Global, check out the recordings from our recent event in Montreal here: [https://www.youtube.com/watch?v=1jGOoinjde4&list=PL2b0df3jKKiTUGpC0NPErQQbimjSMeDp6](https://www.youtube.com/watch?v=1jGOoinjde4&amp;list=PL2b0df3jKKiTUGpC0NPErQQbimjSMeDp6)

 We hope to see you this upcoming February!<br>